xpl/useless/README.md

 # Use Less.
 Do More.

-A cross-platform JavaScript toolbox for writing complex web applications.
-Currently in pre-release stage, missing some basic documentation and being under heavy development. **In near future, it will be split into several loosely coupled NPM modules, for everyone's convenience.
-Stay tuned.**
+A research project, from which I learned a lot.
+Especially how one shouldn't write code and web frameworks in particular :) **In near future, it will be split into several loosely coupled, clean and maintainable NPM modules, for everyone's convenience.** Stay tuned.

 [Installing](#installing) | [Building](#building) | [Wiki](https://github.com/xpl/useless/wiki)